The Dales at its Finest

 - a huge lake

-All with guidance from pro-photographer Ade Wilson to help demonstrate technical and creative landscape skills, and be on hand to help with all of your questions througout the day.
+All with guidance from pro-photographer Ade Wilson to help demonstrate technical and creative landscape skills, and be on hand to help with all of your questions throughout the day.

 Creative and Lots of Fresh Air!